 - simple to execute

-- Priority of task doesn’t matte, so high priority jobs needs to wait
+- Priority of task doesn’t matter, so high priority jobs need to wait

 - Not suitable for shared cluster

 In Capacity Scheduler we have multiple job queues for scheduling our tasks.
 The Capacity Scheduler allows multiple occupants to share a large size Hadoop cluster.
 In Capacity Scheduler corresponding for each job queue, we provide some slots or cluster resources for performing job operation.
 Each job queue has it’s own slots to perform its task.
 In case we have tasks to perform in only one queue then the tasks of that queue can access the slots of other queues also as they are free to use, and when the new task enters to some other queue then jobs in running in its own slots of the cluster are replaced with its own job.